Pardon the dust!

 No - this is a great game for Christians

-There is some combat, but its not really worth worrying about.
+There is some combat, but it's not really worth worrying about.

 Screenshots